 The charity was created to safeguard the garden following the death of Kenneth Ashburner.
 His wife June Ashburner remains very much at the helm, as a Trustee in the charity.
-June continues to run the sculpture exhibition, which she first started in 1982, and is very active in the garden and nursery.
+June continues to run the sculpture exhibition, which she first started in 1982, and is very active in the garden.

-There are six other Trustees, all of whom bring their own skills and enthusiasm to the organisation.
+There are seven other Trustees, all of whom bring their own skills and enthusiasm to the organisation.